Language: EN

 • First, we import the connect function from the dbConnection.mjs file.

-• Then, we use this function to obtain a connection with the database.
+• Then, we use this function to obtain a connection to the database.

 • The first query retrieves all users from the users table.

-• The second query retrieves users belonging to a specific city, in this case, “New York”.
+• The second query retrieves users who belong to a specific city, in this case, “New York”.

 CRUD Operations

-Once we have the connection file, we can use it to perform CRUD (Create, Read, Update, Delete) operations in our MySQL database from Node.js.
+Once we have the connection file, we can use it to perform CRUD operations (Create, Read, Update, Delete) on our MySQL database from Node.js.

 First, let’s see how to insert new data into the database: